mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 Meetings are useful for topics that are inefficient or impossible to communicate in writing.
 They come at a significant cost &mdash; meetings interrupt focus and constrain schedules, so I keep them to a minimum.

-I use emails to communicate facts and meetings to discuss opinions.
+I use emails to communicate facts and meetings to discuss topics interactively.
 For example, if we review a design document, we don't need to read it together live.
-Instead, we can read the document beforehand and reserve the meeting time for interactive discussion.
+Instead, we can read the document beforehand and reserve the meeting time for live discussion.

 I'll also schedule meetings once or twice a month for casual face-time together.
 Email-only communication can make things feel [impersonal and tense](/human-code-reviews-2/#talk-it-out).